by Anita Deeley at BeverlyBees.com

 - Group the same plants together – Try to plant at least one square yard of the same plant together to make a perfect bee attractor.
 But if you are short on space planting just a few wildflowers or herbs in a planter or window box is all that’s needed to provide more foraging habitat for the honeybee.

-- Pick plants with long blooming cycles - Or choose plants with successive blooms.
+- Pick plants with long blooming cycles – Or choose plants with successive blooms.
 This way the bees will keep coming back again and again.
-A seed kit like this makes attracting bees to your garden easy.

 - Provide a fresh water source – A sloping bird bath with stones for bees to stand on, a backyard waterfall, a pool, a dripping hose, almost any shallow water source will do.
 Cabbage and broccoli leaves full of fresh morning dew, and newly watered potted plants with peat soil are favorite destinations for my bees.